-Are you at loss what to do next to avoid medications?
+Are you at a loss what to do next to avoid medications?

 Is every well-meaning person trying to give you advice?

-Did you know with the correct help your child can change their behaviors fast?
+Did you know with the correct help your child can change their behaviours fast?

 All children have behaviours.
 That is life.
 Some of those behaviours are desirable and productive for those children and the people around them.
 Some of those behaviours are experimental – in other words they are trying them out for size and effectiveness.

 Of course some of those experimental behaviours are attempts to push the boundaries of what they may be able to get away with before they get into trouble.